 Developers are required to create test cases for any bugs fixed and any new features added.
 Some tips for getting your testcase approved:

-Note that llvm/test and clang/test are designed for regression and small feature tests only.
+Note that llvm/test is designed for regression and small feature tests only.
 More extensive test cases (e.g., entire applications, benchmarks, etc) should be added to the llvm-test test suite.
 The llvm-test suite is for coverage (correctness, performance, etc) testing, not feature or regression testing.

 The minimum quality standards that any change must satisfy before being committed to the main development branch are: